Prabanjan-Nambi/Prabanjan-Nambi/README.md

 - 👋 Hi, I’m Prabanjan
-- 👀 I’m interested in software technologies
+- 👀 I’m passionate about softwares, coding, designing and managing teams
-- 🌱 I’m am an experienced front end developer
+- 🌱 I’m have solid experience in front end development, opentext back end softwares and looking for an opportunity to work in open source back end systems.
-- 💞️ I’m looking to collaborate on any open source projets
+- 💞️ I’m looking to collaborate on any open source projects, ideas and innovation
 - 📫 How to reach me - prabanjann@gmail.com, 8248465106

 <!---